Solomon Islands

 Accommodation:

-The town-based hotels in Honiara, Santa Isabel, Malaita and Gizo are of good standard, but we will otherwise be staying in a mix of basic guesthouses and huts, usually with cold water and shared facilities.
-There is only one night of actual camping, and only for those who choose the make the very tough hike up Kolombangara.
-The optional Guadalcanal Highlands Extension will be all camping.
+The town-based hotels in Honiara and Gizo are of good standard, but we will otherwise be staying in a mix of basic guesthouses and huts, usually with cold water and shared facilities.
+There is only one night of actual camping, and only for those who choose the make the tough hike up Kolombangara.

 Walking difficulty:

 This is a strenuous tour, probably more so than any of our other tours.
 To ensure full participation, participants should be prepared for regular hikes (often on consecutive days) exceeding 4 hours on steep and muddy trails.
-In particular, the walk from Na’ara to the ridge at Hauta on Makira is tough (some participants often opt to remain at Na’ara) and the ascent of Kolombangara is extremely tough (most participants should not attempt the final summit walk).
+Some participants opt to skip the 8 hour full ascent of Kolombangara, but our new route up the south flank trialled in 2025 is not as hard as the old route up the west flank.

 Tour cost includes: